sanjanb/langchain/curriculum.md

 ---

-This curriculum is designed to balance **breadth + depth** — ensuring learners can not only build with LangChain today but also **adapt to future changes** in the rapidly evolving GenAI ecosystem.
+This curriculum is designed to balance **breadth + depth**—ensuring learners can not only build with LangChain today but also **adapt to future changes** in the rapidly evolving GenAI ecosystem.

 ## Getting Started